Calamario/Data-Structures-and-Algorithms/Data_Structures/Linked_List/README.md

 ## What Is It?
 Linked Lists are a type of data structure.
 It is comprised of Nodes.
 Nodes consist of two property, a Value and a Next.
 The property Next is the Node the follow.
 Traversing through a Linked List uses a While loop
+Some uses of Linked Lists are dynamic memory allocation, undo feature for some applications, navigating through image viewer, etc

 ## Challenge